 Step 2: Quartering

-Next, pull one hind leg away from the elk (have someone else help you with this if possible) and slice along the pelvic bone.
+Next, with one hind leg pulled away from the elk, slice along the pelvic bone.
 Keep cutting until you find the hip socket, and carefully cut around the ball joint.
 Keep the knife flat against the pelvis as you cut — follow its contour.

-Continue to cut the hind quarter away from the pelvis, keeping in mind that you’ll need to double back.
+Continue to cut the hind quarter away from the pelvis, remembering that you’ll need to double back.
 Once the quarter is free, remove it and place it on the tarp you prepared earlier.

 Repeat the same process for the other two quarters.
-Make sure to slice the remaining hide off the spine as you turn the animal over.
+Slice the remaining hide off the spine as you turn the animal over.

 Step 3: Backstraps